nishant-attri/nishant-attri/README.md

-I’m interested in analyzing the data to provide data driven solutions to propel business growth.
+I’m interested in analyzing data to provide data driven solutions to propel business growth.

 <!---